rpendleton/spotify-rcd/README.md

 Unlike other versions of this tweak, installation doesn't require modifying any system files.
-The tweak can also be reverted by simply disabling the patched daemon and enabling the unpatched daemon.
+The tweak can also be reverted by simply disabling the patched agent and enabling the unpatched agent.
 Given that `com.apple.rcd` isn't a critical system service, this makes the liklihood of serious side-effects very unlikely.